Vlastimil Lakosil

 Vlastimil Lakosil (born July 4, 1979) is a Czech ice hockey goaltender.
 He is currently playing with the Hull Pirates of the English Premier Ice Hockey League (EPIHL).

 Lakosil made his Czech Extraliga debut with HC Oceláři Třinec during the 1997–98 Czech Extraliga season.
 He played parts of seven seasons in Třinec.
-Lakosil then spent the next seven years in the Slovak Extraliga with HK Nitra, Skalica HK 36, and Ceske Budejovice HC.
+Lakosil then spent the next seven years in the Slovak Extraliga with HK Nitra, Skalica HK 36, and HC České Budějovice.